tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 ```

 ### %cancel
-If `SENDER` is `seller` and auction is in progress, a call to this entrypoint will return `assets` to `owner`and return `current_bid` to `highest_bidder`.
+If `SENDER` is `seller` or `admin` and auction is in progress, a call to this entrypoint will return `assets` to `owner`and return `current_bid` to `highest_bidder`.
 Note, if no bids were placed, the seller's deposit is simply returned.
 It will also delete auction data from assets big_map

 ```sh=
   %cancel {